andersondk7/bookDomain/README.md

-# learning Slick (the functional orm)
+# Book Domain

 ## Purpose
-This project is a proof of concept work to encapsulate database access using slick.
+This project is a proof of concept work investigating different relational database technologies.

-The output of this project is a library that can be consumed by various other projects with minimal exposure of the underlying database technology.
+It is based on a very simplified book model.

+The project:
-The library exposes an api consisting of data types, actions and possible exceptions.
-It also provides an implementation of this api using slick.
+- exposes a domain  consisting of data types, actions and possible exceptions.
+- setup of relational database that models the domain also provides an implementation of this api using slick.
 Eventually the api could be refactored into a separate library and a slick implementation.
 This would allow for different implementations in the future.

 ## Goals
  - investigate how slick works